borisbrodski/jmockit-xtend/README.md

     service.generateEMail(any, any, any)
     result = [ String to, String subject, String body |
         '''
-            To: «to»
+            To: Â«toÂ»
-            Subject: «subject»
+            Subject: Â«subjectÂ»
-            «body»
+            Â«bodyÂ»
         '''.toString
     ]
 ]